T: 415-433-6830

 Ben Hattem is an associate at Rosen Bien Galvan & Grunfeld LLP.
 He works on complex litigation and prelitigation matters in federal and state court.

-Prior to joining RBGG, Mr. Hattem served as a law clerk to the Honorable Goodwin H. Liu of the Supreme Court of California and the Honorable Myron H. Thompson of the U.S. District Court for the Middle District of Alabama.
+Mr. Hattem has served as a law clerk to the Honorable William A. Fletcher on the U.S. Court of Appeals for the Ninth Circuit, the Honorable Goodwin H. Liu on the Supreme Court of California, and the Honorable Myron H. Thompson on the U.S. District Court for the Middle District of Alabama

 He graduated with highest pro bono distinction from Stanford Law School, where he was an editor of the Stanford Law Review, a teaching assistant to Professor Pamela Karlan and Professor Rabia Belt, and a member of the Supreme Court Litigation Clinic.
 Full bio »